alexmlopez/calcJenkins/README.md

 # calcJenkins
-calc to learn JenKins pipelines
+calc to learn and practice JenKins pipelines using gradle, springBoot